 When talking about business personal property in Texas, it can be defined as any type of tangible personal property that is utilized to generate any form of income.
 This type of property is eligible to be taxed at the same rate as true real estate property.
 Some more common examples of this type of property are things like cars, trucks, heavy equipment, office furniture, office equipment and inventory.

 - The main difference between the two types of property is that one type is used to generate income while the other is not.

-- Business personal property are only the tangible things that are used for business purposes or are used to generate income.
+- Business personal property is only a tangible thing that is used for business purposes or is used to generate income.
 So things like flights, lunches for or with clients, bosses etc. are not really tangible things even though they are used for business purposes.
 This means that they are not business personal property.
-Alternatively, things like the cell phone that you use for business purposes, the laptop that you use for your drop shipping online store or your freelance job, the vehicle that gets you to job sites…all of these things can be claimed as business personal properties.
+Alternatively, things like the cell phone that you use for business purposes, the laptop that you use for your drop shipping online store or your freelance job, the vehicle that gets you to job sites…all of these things can be claimed as business personal property.
 These things are taxable at the same rate as real property.
 The same things, when used only for personal use, they cannot be taxed at all in the state of Texas.

 - Real property can be used for personal use or business use and it will still be taxed at the same rate either way.
 Business personal property is taxed at the same rate as real property.
 The difference here is that the business personal property can only be taxed IF it is tangible AND used to generate income while real property is taxed either way.

 - Business personal property can actually be used to bring your taxes down even though they are taxable.
 Real property can’t really achieve that without you having to jump through a lot of hoops to get there.

 Get your FREE evaluation, HERE and reduce your personal property taxes TODAY!